SPBONIFACE/Omdena_solar_radiation_app/README.md

 # Omdena solar radiation app
-Web application developed using Streamlit and Heroku to predict solar radiations
+Web application developed using Streamlit and Heroku to predict solar radiations.

 This project is the final assignment of the Omdena **MLOps for AI Engineers and Data scientist** courses.

-For this final project I developed an application to prediction solar radiations in Boulogne-Billancourt (greater Paris).
+For this final project, I developed an application to predict solar radiations in Boulogne-Billancourt (greater Paris).

 The data used for the model was extracted from [Solcast](https://solcast.com/).
 It contains solar and weather data from 2019 -  2021.